Privacy Policy

 Data Collection on Our Website

-We collect personal data from you when you expressly provide it to us, and we also automatically collect certain data—particularly technical data—when you visit our website.
+We collect your personal data in two ways: first, when you expressly provide it to us; and second, when data—particularly technical data—is automatically collected when you visit our website.
 Some of this data is collected to ensure that our website functions properly.
 Other data may be used for analytical purposes.
 However, you can generally use our website without having to provide any personal information.

 Adobe Typekit

-Our website uses external “Typekit” fonts provided by Adobe Systems Software Ireland Limited, 4-6 Riverwalk, Citywest Business Campus, Dublin 24, Ireland (“Adobe”) to ensure consistent font display.
+To ensure consistent font display, our website uses external “Typekit” fonts provided by Adobe Systems Software Ireland Limited, 4-6 Riverwalk, Citywest Business Campus, Dublin 24, Ireland (“Adobe”).

 ATTENTION!
-This service involves the transfer of data to the United States, or such a transfer cannot be ruled out.
+As part of this service, data is transferred to the United States, or such a transfer cannot be ruled out.

 When you visit our website, your browser downloads the necessary fonts directly from Adobe so that they can be displayed correctly on your device.
 In doing so, your browser establishes a connection to Adobe’s servers in the United States.
-As a result, Adobe is informed that our website has been accessed via your IP address.
-According to Adobe, no cookies are used in the process of delivering the fonts.
+As a result, Adobe becomes aware that our website has been accessed via your IP address.
+According to Adobe, no cookies are used when providing the fonts.

-We process your data in order to ensure a consistent and appealing presentation of our online content.
+We process your data in order to ensure a consistent and appealing presentation of our online offerings.
 This constitutes a legitimate interest within the meaning of Article 6(1)(f) of the GDPR.

 For more information about Adobe Typekit Web Fonts, visit: https://www.adobe.com/privacy/policies/typekit.html.
 Adobe’s privacy policy can be found at: https://www.adobe.com/privacy/policy.html